-Jellantsje is an active chamber musician and soloist.
-She has performed solo and chamber works with the Asko|Schönberg Ensemble, Looptail, Insomnio and the Doelen Ensemble, and has worked with conductors such as Etienne Siebens, Arie van Beek, Bas Wiegers and Reinbert de Leeuw.
-She has given many world premieres of pieces by composers based in the Netherlands including Klaas de Vries, Jan van de Putte, Kate Moore, Rob Zuidam, Christina Oorebeek and Louis Andriessen.
+Besides theatre, Jellantsje is also an acclaimed chamber musician and soloist.
+She has performed solo and chamber works with the Asko|Schönberg Ensemble, Looptail, Insomnio and the Doelen Ensemble and worked with conductors such as Etienne Siebens, Arie van Beek, Bas Wiegers and Reinbert de Leeuw.
+Her background in new music has given her the opportunity to be part of many world premieres of composers based in the Netherlands: a.o.
+Klaas de Vries, Jan van de Putte, Kate Moore, Rob Zuidam, Christina Oorebeek and Louis Andriessen.
 Her love for new music, however, doesn’t interfere with her affinity with – (and understanding of) – music of older periods and other genres.

-In 2012 Jellantsje became a member of The Stolz Quartet, with whom she has presented several music theatre performances, including A Love Unsung – composed by Rob Zuidam and directed by Kees Stolze – and Loud Shadows | Liquid Events – composed by Kate Moore, choreographed by LeineRoebana, and presented in a bubble made by the designer and founder of Plastique Fantastique, Marco Canevacci.
-Both of these performances were played multiple times during the Oerol Festival (NL) in 2015 and 2017.
-With The Stolz she recorded two CDs with music by Ravel, Scriabin, Rob Zuidam, Klaas de Vries, Theo Verbey, Einar Torfi Einarsson and Kate Moore.
+In 2012 Jellantsje became a member of The Stolz Quartet, being part of several music theatre performances, such as A Love Unsung, composed by Rob Zuidam and directed by Kees Stolze, with the Belgian actor Johan Leysen, and Loud Shadows | Liquid Events, with music of Kate Moore, choreographed and danced by LeineRoebana, performed in a bubble made by the designer and founder of Plastique Fantastique, Marco Canevacci.
+Both of these performances were played multiple times during the Oerol Festival on Terschelling in 2015 and 2017.

 With The Stolz Quartet she recorded two CD’s with music by Ravel (Tombeau de Couperin, arranged by Rob Zuidam), Scriabin, Rob Zuidam, Klaas de Vries, Theo Verbey, Einar Torfi Einarsson and Kate Moore (Herz).